The Wilder Shores of Love

 The Wilder Shores of Love is a work of non-fiction by travel writer Lesley Blanch.
 It was first published in 1954.
 It is a colourful account of four women – Isabel Burton, Jane Digby, Aimée du Buc de Rivéry and Isabelle Eberhardt – who left Europe to live in the Middle East.

 The title of the novel inspired subsequent works.
-A book of her travel writings entitled From Wilder Shores: The Tables of My Travels was published in 1989, and an anthology of her shorter work, collected by Georgia de Chamberet, is titled Lesley Blanch: On the Wilder Shores of Love.
+A book of her travel writings entitled From Wilder Shores: The Tables of My Travels was published in 1989, and her memoirs, edited by Georgia de Chamberet, were published posthumously by Virago and titled Lesley Blanch: On the Wilder Shores of Love.